 Alternatively, if extensive changes are needed, it may be more practical to create a completely new trust document, which is called “restating” the trust.
 Since a Revocable Living Trust can be altered or completely revoked at the discretion of the grantor, it provides an adaptable solution for managing assets and planning for future needs and circumstances.

-What Assets Should Not Be Placed In A Revocable Trust?
+Assets You Should Avoid Placing In A Revocable Trust

 Not all assets are ideal for inclusion in a revocable trust.
 When deciding whether to place an asset in a revocable trust, it is essential to consider the legal, tax, and practical implications.
 Consulting with a Nevada estate planning attorney can provide guidance tailored to your individual circumstances and goals.